Crimpdeq

 hx711

-This module implements the load cell functionality.
-It’s an async version of the loadcell crate with additional modifications.
+This module implements load cell support.
+It is an async version of the loadcell crate with project-specific changes.

 ble